Iteranya/DiscordBot/README.md

 - ~~but also OpenAI-compatible backends.
 Look in configurations folder for examples.
 Put your API key in the~~ ~~'Bearer' line~~ Ahaha!
 No, never.
 ### Additional configuration needed to run the bot
 - Discord API key in .env in the global variable
-- fill in characters/default.json with your character prompt
+- make new character json files in the characters folder
 - Or just, yknow, make lots and lots of character json file!!!
 Refer to characters/default.json for example
 - Character Kisna originally made by Bronya Rand